hansonkd/StrappedTemplates/README.md

 Objective
 =========

 The objective of this project is to build an easy-to-use, flexible, general purpose, performant templating language.
+Strapped is general purpose and is not necessarily geared towards HTML.
+For example, this README and cabal file is written in Strapp (see `benchmarks/strapped_templates/README.strp` and `examples/make_readme.hs`)

 Quick Start
 ===========

 Strapped templates need two things to render.
 A `TemplateStore` and an `InputBucket m`.

-`TemplateStore` and `InputBucket m` are both just functions that take a String and returns templates or inputs.
+`TemplateStore` is just function that take a String and returns a template.

+`InputBucket m` is a list of maps that get iterated through to find variables.

 The easiest way to create a template store is to use one of the built in functions.
 The `templateStoreFromDirectory` loads and parses the templates upfront.
 The TemplateStore datatype is flexible enough (executes in `IO`) that you could add a dynamically loading TemplateStore if you wanted.